 Operating hours are in accordance with the operating hours of the Reading Rooms.

-Enjoy our restaurant and café, in which you can also explore a unique work of art by Gali Cnaani.
+Enjoy some coffee, soft drinks, sandwiches, salads and pastries at Harry's Café, located on floor 0.
+While there you can also explore a unique work of art by Gali Cnaani.

-Our restaurant and café will be opening soon.
+Our restaurant will soon be opening as well.

-At the Library gift shop on the ground floor, you can find creative and original souvenirs which will continue to tell our story, long after you’ve come back home.
+At "As Promised", the library gift shop, located on floor 0, you can find creative and original souvenirs which will continue to tell our story, long after you’ve come back home.

 Books, design products, original games, and Judaica items – these are just some of the things waiting for you here.
-Don’t forget to drop by before your visit ends.
+Don’t forget to drop by before heading home.